NickP005/PlynxConnector/README.md

 ## License

+**© 2025 NickP005.
+All Rights Reserved.**

+This software is proprietary.
+See [LICENSE](LICENSE) for terms.

+For licensing inquiries or commercial use, please contact the author.

-This connector is designed to work with the Plynx Server (GPL licensed).
+This connector is designed to work with the Plynx/Blynk Legacy Server.